ANSSI-FR/MLA/FORMAT.md

 }

 struct FileContent {
-    // File uniq ID in the archive
+    // File unique ID in the archive
     #[little_endian]
     id: u64,
     // Length of the block_data